 4. Applicants are required to satisfy the university’s English language requirements for postgraduate courses.
 For those applicants seeking to meet these requirements by one of the standard tests approved by the Academic Board, performance band 6.5 is required.

-a.
-Successful applicants with an undergraduate health professional degree and a 60% weighted average mark may receive 25 points of advanced standing.
+25 Points Advanced Standing: Successful applicants with an undergraduate health professional degree and a 65% weighted average mark may receive 25 points of advanced standing.

-c.
-Successful applicants with one of the following from the University of Melbourne may receive advanced standing (with credit):
+b.
+Successful applicants with one of the following degrees from the University of Melbourne may receive advanced standing (with credit) for subjects completed:

 - Specialist Certificate in Empowering Health in Aboriginal Communities, or